 - Caitlin Johnson, HR Enablement Partner

 - Stephanie Voelker, Vice President, Enterprise Sales Solutions

-“I love the daily challenges and the fact that every day is different.
-I'm also learning new stuff every day.” - Emilie Corcoran
+“I love daily challenges, and the fact that every day is different.
+I'm also learning new stuff every day.” — Emilie Corcoran

 “Rewards come with challenges.
 I have never been more professionally satisfied than when a program I wrote actually worked as designed.” — Gordana Jekic Dzunic